 - Conducting experiments to ensure project viability and safety

-In addition, for safety reasons, underwater welders work with a team of trained professionals who remain on standby above the water and keep in constant contact in order to provide immediate assistance if, at any time, the welder ends up in danger.
+In addition, for safety reasons, they work with a team of trained professionals who remain on standby above the water and keep in constant contact in order to provide immediate assistance if, at any time, the welder ends up in danger.

 What is the Difference Between Underwater Welding and Commercial Diving?

-- An underwater welder concentrates solely on performing underwater welding.
-It is a specialized position that involves only welding tasks (as well as the preparation and follow-up).
+- An underwater welder concentrates solely on welding tasks (as well as the preparation and follow-up).

 - A commercial diver is someone who has the skills and training to handle a broader range of tasks in industries that involve working underwater.
-Some of the categories that fall under commercial diving include deep sea exploration, hazardous material diving, underwater welding, offshore oil and gas exploration, bridge construction and repair, and more.
+Some of these categories include deep sea exploration, hazardous material diving, underwater welding, offshore oil and gas exploration, and bridge construction and repair.

 There is sometimes a gray area between these two fields since commercial diving graduates often choose to pursue a career in one particular specialty (and underwater welding is one of their potential choices).
 So, while people can train in the broad area of commercial diving, they may decide, upon graduation, to pursue a specialized position instead of taking on the more varied and generalized duties of a commercial diver.

-1- Complete a commercial diving program.
+- Complete a commercial diving program.
 It is not enough to simply learn how to dive.
 Sport or recreational dive programs do not cover important areas concerning offshore working conditions, diving equipment, or safety considerations.
-Commercial diving training is required.

-2- Complete a welding program.
+- Complete a welding program.
 Before you can learn how to perform welding underwater, you must first be capable of welding above ground.
-This makes welding training a required stop on your underwater welding educational journey.

-3- Obtain underwater welding training.
-Once you have been trained in both commercial diving and welding, you are ready for specialized underwater welding training, which will teach you how to combine your skills, knowledge, and abilities and apply them to the field of underwater welding.
+- Obtain underwater welding training.
+Once you have been trained in both commercial diving and welding, you are ready for specialized underwater welding training, which will teach you how to combine your skills, knowledge, and abilities and apply them to the field.